Viitorul: PNL consolidation and 1927 decline

 The newspaper's solution to preserving the international peace was increasingly reliant on proposals for regional alliances.
 While Ferdinand was having his official crowning ceremony, Constantine I of Greece, who had just been deposed, described the existence of a working alliance between Romania, Yugoslavia, and the Hellenic Republic.
 Viitorul caused "profound agitation" by not denying that this was the case, and by implicitly validating the notion that Brătianu was assisting Greek guerrillas against the Turkish National Movement in East Thrace.
 By 1924, Duca, as the minister of foreign affairs, went public with his project for European peace—unwittingly exposing the Little Entente's disunion when Viitorul, who republished his speeches, found itself mocked by the Yugoslav press.
 Viitorul also became involved in the Pan-Latinist movement, sending Pompiliu Păltânea to attend a "Fifth Congress of the Latin Press", held in the Kingdom of Spain during July 1927 (Păltânea was received there by Prime Minister Miguel Primo de Rivera).

 In late March 1926, as one of its final moves, the Brătianu cabinet successfully introduced a majority bonus system, giving political strength to any future governments.
 The legislation infuriated the opposition (with the exception of the PP), being described by its exponents as the backbone of an authoritarian coup.
 Vinea saw the paper as standing out for the "counterrevolution", "the return of the 'oligarchy' to the political affairs from which it had been removed."
 The legislation was defended by Viitorul as doing away with needless parliamentary "struggles", and thus inaugurating an "era of disciplined and fecund work".
 While canvassing for support of the changes, it published an alleged dialogue between Stere and Averescu, which supposedly evidenced that the Peasantists were extorting the PP into outvoting Brătianu.
 The Peasantist organ, Aurora, claimed instead that the dialogue was entirely fabricated by Viitorul.

+As reported by Vinea, the PNL had reached an understanding with the PP: later in 1926, it was controlling the country through a proxy third Averescu cabinet.
+Through articles in Viitorul, it was pressuring its ministers into eliminating rent-control laws and cancelling state contracts that had not been vetted by its patrons.
+In exchange for cooperation at a central level, the newspaper kept silent when provincial journals of the PNL appeared "mutilated" by government censorship.
+Viitorul nevertheless spoke out against the interior minister, Octavian Goga, during antisemitic university riots in December 1926.
+It highlighted the clash between Averescu's message that students "have primarily to look after their studies" and Goga's tacit encouragement of the rioters.